MishaJavaJedi/PizzaApp/README.md

-# Test task tasks for Hammer Systems
+# Test task for Hammer Systems